alexsmoraes/avogadro-docker/README.md

 # Acknowledgements

-I would like to thank my friend Danilo Pinotti (https://github.com/danilopinotti/) for helping me configure this container.
+I would like to thank my friend Danilo Pinotti (https://github.com/danilopinotti/) for all the help in configuring this container.